What is Periodontal Laser Decontamination?

 What is Periodontal Resurfacing Procedures?

 If a deep cleaning does not stop the progression of gum disease, surgical procedures may be necessary for advanced cases.
 Our goal is to practice conservative, minimally invasive, holistic dentistry – even in the area of periodontics.
 We will not perform unnecessary procedures.
 If we believe that you need surgical treatment, we will discuss your options and answer your questions.
-Our periodontist, Dr. Joseph H. Blum offers periodontal resurfacing surgery to correct exposed roots or a gummy smile.
+Our periodontist, specialists offers periodontal resurfacing surgery to correct exposed roots or a gummy smile.